Alabama Goodwill invites you to an evening of creativity, culture, and transformation.

 Birmingham, Alabama

-Every ticket purchased and every dollar donated directly support Goodwill's workforce development programs, helping real people in our community build confidence, find employment, and transform their lives.
+Every ticket purchased and every dollar donated directly supports Goodwill's workforce development programs, helping people in our community build confidence, find employment, and transform their lives.

 A look back…RECLAIMED 2025 DESIGNERS